banrui/make_chrome_extension/README.md

 # MakeChromeExtension

-TODO: Write a gem description
+This gem make template of chrome extension.

 ## Installation